 The food is famously good and the wine list wonderful, not to remind you of their well-known beers.
 2014 saw them win Suffolk Dining Pub of the Year for the 2nd year in a row by The Good Pub Guide and a Tripadvisor Certificate of Excellence (like us then!)

-More of a drinkers pub than a destination or restaurant but a friendly little place but certainly worthy of a pitstop when passing through
+More of a drinkers pub than a destination or restaurant, but a friendly little place that is certainly worthy of a pitstop when passing through.
+They are open daily and hold regular events, so keep an eye out on their Facebook page during your visit to keep updated on what’s going on.

 The original Suffolk Pop Up Restaurant right here at Woodfarm